Medically Reviewed by Heather Reynolds, CNM, MSN, FACNM

 Non-stress test (NST).
 During this test, you sit quietly while the monitor records any movement of the baby and records the baby's heart rate.
 If the heart rate goes up when the fetus moves, the test is normal.
 If the heart rate doesn't increase, the baby may be "sleeping."
 Sometimes, the technician may want you to "wake up" your baby, by rubbing your abdomen or making a loud noise above your abdomen with a special device.

 Contraction stress test (CST).
-This test is often recommended if you have an abnormal non-stress test.
-Uterine contractions are produced either by stimulating the woman's nipples or via an intravenous administration of pitocin.
-Oxytocin/pitocin is a hormone that causes the uterus to contract.
+This test is not used very often, especially since reliable, less invasive methods are available to assess fetal well-being.
+When used, uterine contractions are produced either by medications or other methods.
 When your uterus contracts, the baby is momentarily deprived of its usual blood supply and oxygen.
 Most babies have no problem with this, but some aren't healthy enough to handle the stress, and they develop an abnormal heart rate pattern.

 If the baby's heart rate slows down rather than speeds up after a contraction, the baby may be in jeopardy, and you may need to have a cesarean section to get the baby out quickly.
-The stress test is considered more accurate than the non-stress test, but it's not 100 percent accurate.
+The stress test is considered more accurate than the non-stress test, but it's not 100 percent accurate and often involves use of intravenous synthetic oxytocin to stimulate contractions.
 Your health care professional might want to repeat it to ensure accuracy.
 Most women describe this test as mildly uncomfortable, but not painful.

 Biophysical profile.
 If the baby doesn't react during a non-stress test, your health care professional may order a biophysical profile.
 This test uses a combination of a non-stress test and a detailed ultrasound to evaluate the baby's movement, body tone and breathing efforts, as well as amniotic fluid volume.

-Amniotic fluid index.
+Amniotic fluid index (AFI).
 This test is often performed weekly toward the end of pregnancy in women with high blood pressure, diabetes or other medical problems.
 It estimates the amount of amniotic fluid in the fetal sac to make sure there isn't too much (a condition called polyhydramnios) or too little (a condition called oligohydramnios).
 Both conditions may cause problems for mom and baby and can be a sign of other problems.
-If your health care provider suspects an abnormal fluid level, he or she may perform an amniotic fluid index (AFI).
-During an AFI, an ultrasound machine is used to scan the uterus and measure the amniotic fluid around the baby.
+If your health care provider suspects an abnormal fluid level, he or she may perform an AFI.

 Blood sugar screening.
 The American College of Obstetricians and Gynecologists (ACOG) strongly suggest all pregnant women be screened for gestational diabetes, a form of diabetes that occurs during pregnancy.

 Glucose loading test (GLT).
-Also called a glucose challenge test, this test is easy and painless.
-You drink a super-sweet glucose liquid and one hour later your blood sugar level are measured to see how your body handles the sugar.
-You shouldn't eat or drink anything (except water) during the one-hour waiting period.
+Also called a glucose challenge test, this is a simple blood test.
+You drink a super-sweet glucose liquid and one hour later your blood sugar level is measured to see how your body handles the sugar.
+You shouldn't eat or drink anything (except sips of water) during the one-hour waiting period.
 If you're scheduled for this test, ask your health care professional if you have to fast beforehand or make any other special preparations.

-Most health care professionals consider a woman to have gestational diabetes if her blood sugar level is between 130 mg/dL to 140 mg/dL or higher.
+Most health care professionals consider a woman to be at risk for gestational diabetes when her blood sugar level is between 130 mg/dL or higher.
+Some health care providers use a cutoff of 140 mg/dL or higher.

-However, since not all women with a positive screening have diabetes, further testing is required with a three-hour glucose tolerance test (GTT), described below.
+Not all women with a positive screening have diabetes.
+Further testing is required with a three-hour glucose tolerance test (GTT) as described below.

 Three-hour glucose tolerance test (GTT).
 This test usually occurs first thing in the morning in your health care professional's office or a laboratory.
-For 10 to 14 hours before the test, you shouldn't eat or drink anything except water.
+For 10 to 14 hours before the test, you should not eat or drink anything except water.

 The day of the test, a technician draws your blood to measure your fasting blood sugar level.
 Then you drink some more of the super-sweet glucose drink.
 Some women feel nauseated when they drink this, but nausea should subside quickly.
 Then blood is drawn every hour for three hours after the glucose drink.
 If two or more of your blood sugar levels are higher than a certain threshold, you have gestational diabetes.

 Gestational diabetes is a form of diabetes that occurs because of pregnancy-induced changes in the way your body processes sugar (glucose) from food, leading to high blood sugar levels.
-An estimated 3 to 5 percent of all pregnant women in the United States are diagnosed with the condition.
-It doesn't cause birth defects because women with the condition don't experience abnormal blood sugar levels during the first trimester, when most diabetes-related birth defects occur.
+According to the American Diabetes Association, up to 9.2 percent of all pregnant women in the United States are diagnosed with the condition.
+Gestational diabetes doesn't cause birth defects because women with the condition don't experience abnormal blood sugar levels during the first trimester.
+Most birth defects related to diabetes occur during the first trimester.
 However, if your blood sugar remains high, the baby may grow too large to pass easily through your birth canal.

 In some cases, the baby becomes too large to be delivered through the mother's vagina, requiring a cesarean delivery.